mystervee/megademo-maker/README.md

 - `sampleBank`: Upload your own WAV/MP3 samples
 - `bpm`: Beats per minute
 - `loop`: Enable/disable looping
+- `addSteps`: Use the tracker timeline's Add 8 Steps control to extend patterns in 8-step blocks

+Tracker sequencing now uses a single global step editor.
+Click any step in the timeline to focus it, adjust parameters in the editor panel, and stack additional 8-step blocks with the "Add 8 Steps" control for longer arrangements.
 ---

 ## 🎛️ User Settings